What are the benefits of handmade soaps?

 Does handmade soap expire?

-The question on whether soap expires has always been tricky.
-My answer is, it depends.
 If you store our soaps properly, they can last for centuries.
-Keep in mind, time does affect the intensity of soap fragrance.
+But keep in mind, time does affect the intensity of soap fragrance.
 Tips on how to store handmade soaps:

-1. Store unused soap in a covered container that is not airtight shut in a cool and dry location, such as linen closets.
+1. Store unused soap in a covered container that is not airtight.
+Keep in a cool and dry location, such as linen closets.

 2. Keep stored soap out of direct sunlight, as natural ingredient colors may fade and result in rancid soap bars.